Vatndalsvatnet

 Vatndalsvatnet or Vatnedalsvatnet is a lake in the municipality of Bykle in Agder county, Norway.
 The 14.42 km2 lake lies about 3 km west of the village of Berdalen and the river Otra.
 The nearby lakes Ormsavatnet and Store Urevatn flow into the lake through dams and canals.
 The lake Vatndalsvatnet also has a dam on it and the water flows out of the lake from the dam into the Otra river.
-The lake is located in the central part of Bykle, about halfway between the villages of Hovden and Bykle.
+It is located in the central part of Bykle, about halfway between the villages of Hovden and Bykle.
 The mountains Snjoheinuten and Kvervetjønnuten both lie on the south side of the lake.